Input

 From these probabilities, AntiFold samples sequences using temperature-controlled multinomial sampling.
 Lower temperatures produce conservative sequences closer to the probability maximum; higher temperatures explore more diverse sequence space.

 ProteinIQ provides GPU-accelerated AntiFold without installation.
-The wrapper keeps AntiFold's upstream chain-handling behavior: paired VH/VL structures can use any valid chain IDs, and nanobody/VHH inputs run in a dedicated nanobody mode.
+The tool keeps AntiFold's native chain-handling behavior: paired VH/VL structures can use any valid chain IDs, and nanobody/VHH inputs run in a dedicated nanobody mode.

 | Input | Description |